lmfit/uncertainties/doc/user_guide.rst

 In this way, the correlation between :class:`UFloat` objects can be tracked.

-We can get access to the :class:`UAtom` objects on which a given :class:`UFloat` depends, and their corresponding weights using the :attribute:`Ufloat.error_components`
+We can get access to the :class:`UAtom` objects on which a given :class:`UFloat` depends, and their corresponding weights using the :attribute:`UFloat.error_components`
 attribute: